Hangman (Marvel Comics): Fictional character biography

 Harlan Krueger was born in Los Angeles, California.
 He was a fanatical moviegoer who idolized movie stars of the past (such as John Wayne, Humphrey Bogart, and Alan Ladd).
 He identified with these heroic figures, developing a simplistic view of good and evil in real life, deciding that evildoers should pay for their crimes with their lives.

 After being court-martialed from the army for torturing prisoners of war, Krueger resolves to take the law into his own hands and becomes the masked vigilante Hangman.
 His modus operandi involves executing male criminals while leaving female ones alive but imprisoned to 'protect them' from corruption; many die of starvation while in captivity.
 After years of stalking criminals with a noose and scythe, he comes into conflict with Werewolf by Night.

 Hangman next stalks one of the Brothers Grimm, who had been stealing from diamond merchants.
 Mistaking one Brother Grimm (Jake) for his target (William), he pursues him to a pyrotechnics building and sees him seemingly die in an explosion.
 Hangman is among the criminals captured by Locksmith and Tick-Tock.

 While attending a Hollywood costume party held for the premiere of a horror movie to 'purge' yet more 'unworthy souls' (in other words, target members of the film industry for execution), the Hangman kills a disguised woman, thus inadvertently violating his own moral code.
-As he kneels over the corpse in remorse, he is stabbed and killed Matthew O'Brien, a film critic who intended to stop his latest killing spree.
+As he kneels over the corpse in remorse, he is stabbed and killed by Matthew O'Brien, a film critic who intended to stop his latest killing spree.